Topportunities at the LHC: Rare Top Decays with Light Singlets: Introduction

 \section{Introduction}

 As we look forward to the continued success of the Large Hadron Collider project and its transformation into the High Luminosity era, we must adapt to the evolving strengths of the program.
 With the enormous number of proton collisions to be observed, we can search for new physics hiding in extremely rare processes---so long as their signatures are unique enough.
-In this work we focus on the possibilities for discovering new physics in rare top quark decays, as we anticipate the projected $\sim 10^{10}$ top quarks to be produced through Standard Model processes at the HL-LHC.
+In this work, we focus on the possibilities for discovering new physics associated with top quarks, as we anticipate the projected $\sim 10^{10}$ top quarks to be produced through Standard Model processes at the HL-LHC.

-Assuming new physics particles mediating the top rare decay are heavy, we parameterize the interactions relevant for these processes by higher-dimensional operators.
-We consider the operators with only SM particles as well as those extended by a single new, light singlet field of various spins, and systematically examine which higher-dimensional operators lead to top decays at observable rates.
 Having new physics appear in association with the top quark is a feature of familiar approaches to the hierarchy problem, as new degrees of freedom are introduced to cancel the top quark's contribution to the Higgs mass, and there is no small Yukawa to suppress their interactions with the SM fields.
 On the other hand, light BSM singlets feature in many of the most well-studied extensions of the SM, from axion-like particles to sterile neutrinos to dark photons.
-Then on general grounds we are motivated to search for all the possible ways by which light singlets may appear in association with top quarks, for which an effective field theory construction of operators is well-suited.
-We consider especially those cases in which the new light species may be long-lived, which can lead to distinct signals, and we will examine the extent to which this possibility is consistent with their coupling to the SM in top quark decay operators.
-Whenever one adds new light states to the SM there are other constraints to be confronted, and we also discuss qualitatively the complementary constraints from low-energy probes of flavor physics.
+On these general grounds, we are motivated to search for all the possible ways by which light singlets may appear in association with top quarks, for which an effective field theory construction of operators is well-suited.

+And indeed these expectations are borne out in many cases, with an illustrative example being the Froggatt-Nielsen approach to flavor physics \cite{Froggatt:1978nt}, in which a complex scalar $\phi$ has flavor-dependent couplings like $(\phi/M)^{n_{ij}} \tilde{\Phi} \bar Q_{Li} u_{Rj}$.
+The large third-generation Yukawas imply third-generation couplings at lower dimension and can result in the pseudo-Goldstone ALP modes coupling most readily to top quarks \cite{Carmona:2022jid}.
+Similarly, `flavorful' two-Higgs-doublet models (see e.g.\ \ccite{Das:1995df,Altmannshofer:2015esa,Altmannshofer:2016zrn}) lead naturally to rare top decay signatures recently studied in \ccite{Altmannshofer:2019ogm}.
+And composite Higgs models \cite{Dimopoulos:1979es,Panico:2015jxa} may easily include singlet scalars \cite{Gripaios:2009pe,Banerjee:2018fsx} which inherit large top couplings.
+Top-philic couplings can also arise naturally in models of flavored dark matter (e.g.\ \ccite{Kumar:2013hfa,Batell:2013zwa,Kilic:2015vka,Renner:2018fhh}), where the dark sector shares in our flavor symmetry and so inherits sizeable couplings to the top quark through the SM violation of the flavor symmetry by the Yukawas.